-Factors that influence the design of our executive compensation program include, among other things, the items listed as follows:
+Factors that influence the design of our executive compensation program include, among other things, various items listed as follows:

 - We operate primarily in a highly regulated utility industry with regard to public health and safety, the environment, service levels to our customers and the rates for utility services that are charged to our customers.
-We value industry-specific experience that promotes safe, proper and reliable utility services for our customers: - We value our executives' ability to appropriately balance the short- and long-term needs of our customers, our employees and our shareholders.
+We value industry-specific experience that promotes safe, proper and reliable utility services for our customers; - We value our executives' ability to appropriately balance the short- and long-term needs of our customers, our employees and our shareholders.
 We seek to not only provide safe, proper and reliable utility services on a current basis for our customers, but we also plan and execute strategies that promote the sustainability of critical utility services into the future.
+Promotion of the sustainability of services also includes routine Compensation Committee discussions regarding the status of succession planning initiatives at both the executive and management levels.
 In addition, we simultaneously seek to provide financial returns for our shareholders that appropriately reflect the risks and opportunities that are inherent in meeting the short- and long-term needs of our customers, and that are inherent in the provision of our utility services.
-We work to appropriately recognize further contributions to shareholder value achieved through contract operations and other complementary business opportunities that are not traditional regulated public utilities and therefore, not regulated by a state public utility commission as to customers' rates; - We value our executives' ability to attract, retain and continually develop a workforce that ensures critical technical and management skills are maintained in sufficient quantity and quality.
+We work to appropriately recognize further contributions to shareholder value achieved through contract operations and other complementary business opportunities that are not traditional regulated public utilities and therefore, not regulated by a state public utility commission as to customers' rates and service; - We value our executives' ability to attract, retain and continually develop a workforce that ensures critical technical and management skills are maintained in sufficient quantity and quality.